4th Marine Aircraft Wing: History

 Prior to World War II, Marine Reserve aviation consisted of a few personnel operating obsolete aircraft under severe budgetary limitations.
 With the threat of war in Europe, a few reservists were activated, and by October 1940, many had been called to active duty.
 This handful of dedicated men helped build the Marine aviation force which cleared the skies and supported ground operations during World War II.

 World War II

 The 4th Marine Base Defense Aircraft Wing was commissioned 22 August 1942, at Marine Corps Air Station Ewa (MCAS Ewa), Hawaii.
 The Wing's three squadrons were located at Midway, Ewa and Samoa with the headquarters at MCAS Ewa.
-In the fall of 1944, the 4th Marine Base Defense Aircraft Wing became the 4th Marine Aircraft Wing (4th MAW).
+On November 10, 1944, the 4th Marine Base Defense Aircraft Wing became the 4th Marine Aircraft Wing (4th MAW).
+In August 1944, 4th MAW squadrons flying from airfields in the Marshall Islands flew 3,217 sorties during 205 missions and dropped 1,197 tons of ordnance against Japanese bases in on bypassed islands in the Central Pacific.
 As the war progressed across the Pacific, 4th MAW pilots refined fighter bombing and low-altitude flying techniques that helped pave the way for today's MAGTF concept.